Climate-Action-Agency/esrs-xbrl-parser/README.md

 - Generic:
   - **`<gen:arc />`**: A generic link arc that represents a relationship between two resources in XBRL, not specific to presentation or calculation.
   - **`<gen:link />`**: A generic linkbase in XBRL used to define custom relationships between different taxonomy elements.
-- Labels:
-  - **`<label:label />`**: Represents a human-readable label for an XBRL concept, used to display a descriptive name for reporting elements.
 - Links:
   - **`<link:arcroleRef />`**: Defines an arc role, which specifies the nature of the relationship between two elements in an XBRL taxonomy.
   - **`<link:linkbase />`**: The root element of a linkbase document in XBRL, which contains relationships (arcs) and resources (labels, locators).